Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 **Generic Patterns:**
 - Strategies apply same transformations regardless of which byte
 - May not optimize for non-null specific patterns
-- May generate longer output for some bad character combinations
+- May generate longer output for some bad byte combinations

 ### Testing Coverage